deis/example-nodejs-express/README.md

 example-nodejs-express
 ======================

-Example Node.js/Express application for use with OpDemand.
+Node.js/Express example application for use with OpDemand